 Data are posted at 200 m.
+JPEG browse files are 500 m resolution.

 Note that this resolution does not reflect the true "on the ground" resolution.
 The velocities are derived from source data with spatially varying averages that range from a few hundred meters to 1.5 km, making it difficult to specify the resolution at any point.